robmahalo/csci301-hw4/README.md

 # How to use:

-- 1. Compile and run
+- 1. Compile and run hw4test.c
 - 2. Follow instructions
+- 3. Compile and run hw4testcases.c to test